-- Select the air supply using AIR select switch. - Connect the air supply to the machine, if using external air supply mode. - Turn the main power on and the machine power switch to the ON position. - The fan will start. - The pre-charge circuit will operate for 3 seconds, then the green "Power" LED will illuminate.
+- Select the air supply using AIR select switch. - Connect the air supply to the machine, if using external air supply mode. - Turn the main power on and the machine power switch to the ON position. - The fan will start.

 - Attach the work lead clamp to the workpiece before cutting. - Set the output current control knob to maximum position for higher cutting speed and less dross formation.
 Reduce the current, if desired to reduce the kerf (cut) width, heat affected zone, or travel speed as required.